 What is Keratoconus?

 It is uncommon for the condition to progress after the affected individual has attained the age of 40 years.
 The factors governing the progression and stabilisation of Keratoconus are not known.
 The condition is always bilateral and asymmetric – meaning that it affects both eyes, but not equally.
-Keratoconus is an inherited condition and it sometimes skips generations.
-Its onset generally occurs during puberty and it is often related to allergies.
-Rubbing the eyes can cause the condition to evolve, leading one to seek out keratoconus treatment.
+Rubbing the eyes can cause the condition to evolve.
 The presenting symptom is impaired vision due to irregular, myopic astigmatism.
 Due to the asymmetrical nature of the condition, one eye is usually worse than the other, with higher astigmatism.
 Visual acuity is usually much better with hard contact lenses than with glasses, especially in more advanced stages of Keratoconus.
 Unfortunately, the wearing of contact lenses does not prevent the progression of the condition.
-In later stages of Keratoconus, progression occurs with thinning of the central cornea and further impairment of vision.

 How can it be treated?

-If Keratoconus progresses and there is a higher degree of irregular astigmatism, spectacles are at best, of limited use, and then hard contact lenses or special contact lenses, like SoftPerm or Kerasoft contact lenses, become the keratoconus treatment of choice.
+If Keratoconus progresses and there is a higher degree of irregular astigmatism, spectacles are at best, of limited use, and then hard contact lenses or special hybrid contact lenses become more effective in improving vision.

 In advanced Keratoconus, contact lenses may become inadequate because they cannot be tolerated or they fail to bring about significant visual improvement because of stromal scarring or other pathological change.
 In cases like this, surgery is indicated.
 In advanced cases with severe corneal irregularity, corneal transplant may be the last surgical alternative.

 A number of clinical studies have demonstrated that progressive Keratoconus and iatrogenic ectasia can be stabilised by corneal cross-linking.
 UV radiation in combination with Riboflavin initiates molecular cross-linking of corneal collagen.
 Thus progressive corneal thinning is slowed down or even stopped.
 Biomechanical strength of corneal tissue is improved.
+Femtosecond laser technology can be used to create an intra-stromal pocket within the cornea into which the Riboflavin is safely and effectively administered.
 Although this treatment is not aimed at improving vision, it stabilises the cornea and prevents further deterioration in vision.
-After the cross-linking Keratoconus treatment, many patients have improved vision with soft contact lenses and spectacles.
+After the cross-linking treatment, many patients have improved vision with soft contact lenses and spectacles.

 2. Kera/Ferrara Rings:

 Kera/Ferrara rings are tiny plastic semicircular rings surgically implanted into the cornea to flatten the corneal surface and improve vision in patients with Keratoconus.
-These rings can improve contact lens wear in most patients.
+Femtosecond laser technology is used to create the intra-corneal tunnel in which the rings are placed.
+These rings can improve soft contact lens wear in most patients.
 Implantation does not affect the central optic zone, does not involve the removal of any tissue, and can be reversed if vision changes, thus preserving all future options for vision correction or adjustment.

 *Imagine your cornea as a tent with a curved top.
 If you push out the sides of the tent, the top flattens.
 Similarly, when Kera/Ferrara rings are placed in the sides of the cornea, they flatten it just enough to correct the problem.